ros2-rust/ros2_rust/docs/writing_a_simple_publisher_and_subscriber.md

 use rclrs::{RclrsError,QOS_PROFILE_DEFAULT,Context,create_node,Node,Publisher};
 use std_msgs::msg::String as StringMsg;
 ```
-* use std::{sync::Arc, time::Duration, iter, thread};: Imports specific features from the standard library:
+* `use std::{sync::Arc, time::Duration, iter, thread};`: Imports specific features from the standard library:
-    - Arc is for thread-safe shared ownership of data.
+    - `Arc` is for thread-safe shared ownership of data.
-    - Duration represents a time span.
+    - `Duration` represents a time span.
-    - iter provides tools for working with iterators. - thread enables creating and managing threads.
+    - `iter` provides tools for working with iterators. - thread enables creating and managing threads.
-* use rclrs::{RclrsError, QOS_PROFILE_DEFAULT, Context, create_node, Node, Publisher};:
+* `use rclrs::{RclrsError, QOS_PROFILE_DEFAULT, Context, create_node, Node, Publisher};`:
     - Imports elements for ROS 2 communication:
-        - RclrsError for handling errors.
+        - `RclrsError` for handling errors.
-        - QOS_PROFILE_DEFAULT for default Quality of Service settings.
+        - `QOS_PROFILE_DEFAULT` for default Quality of Service settings.
-        - Context, create_node, Node, Publisher are for ROS 2 node creation and publishing. publishing.
+        - `Context, create_node, Node, Publisher` are for ROS 2 node creation and publishing. publishing.
-* use std_msgs::msg::String as StringMsg;: Imports the StringMsg type for publishing string messages.
+* `use std_msgs::msg::String as StringMsg;`: Imports the `StringMsg` type for publishing string messages.

 #### Next, this structure defines a SimplePublisherNode which holds references to a ROS 2 node and a publisher for string messages.
 ```